-As year-end approaches, sales teams often face impending 4th Quarter sales goals.
-Certain industries may have traditionally strong sales in the last annual quarter, while in others sales may be more difficult and fall off.
-Buyers may have budgeted funds that need to be spent before year-end, or on the other hand that are already completely gone.
+As the year-end approaches, sales teams often face impending 4th Quarter sales goals.
+Certain industries may have traditionally strong sales in the last annual quarter, while sales may be more difficult and fall off in others.
+Buyers may have budgeted funds that need to be spent before year-end, or on the other hand, that are already completely gone.
 The push to meet 4th Quarter sales targets can create anxiety.
 The mandate is to accelerate sales to close before year-end.
 When there is no time to procrastinate, the key is to be efficient and effective.

 Probably the most critical action is to prioritize resources.
 Invariably, resources are limited.
-If in no other way, the most valuable resource of time is limited, especially by the year-end deadline.
+If in no other way, the most valuable time resource is limited, especially by the year-end deadline.
 Resources need to be used wisely in taking actions that will achieve results – actual sales.

-A crucial component needed in order to prioritize action is information.
-The better the quality and detail of the information, the more current and up to date, the more one is able to make precise decisions to maximize outcomes – information leads to decisions, which then determines what actions to take.
-The more real-time the information, the faster the response; and with any new information, actions can then be adjusted.
+A crucial component needed to prioritize action is information.
+The better the quality and detail of the information, the more current and up to date.
+The more one can make precise decisions to maximize outcomes, the more information leads to decisions, which determine what actions to take.
+The more real-time the information, the faster the response, and with any new information, actions can then be adjusted.
 The ability to respond immediately is particularly important when there are time deadlines.

 This is where a salesperson can turn to sales acceleration tools to get the insights to answer who, what and how to most efficiently invest their time and effectively achieve the sales to meet the goals.

-Many have observed that the buying cycle has lengthened with buyers independently doing much of their research and comparisons.
-Prospects are often at completely different stages of the purchase decision and at different levels of the sales funnel metaphor.
+Many have observed that the buying cycle has lengthened with buyers independently making much of their research and comparisons.
+Prospects are often at completely different purchase decision stages and at different levels of the sales funnel metaphor.
 Some may be very early on, just beginning their research.
 Clearly, a salesperson must prioritize prospects and identify those closer to the purchase decision.

 Indicators on which to make this analysis can be based upon the actual behavior of the prospect, such as: